Mission & Vision

 The graduate profile is developed within the framework of Confession of Faith in a Mennonite Perspective that gives definition to the theological phrases in this profile.

-As a leading Christian school, Lancaster Mennonite School offers a comprehensive PreK-12 program designed to educate the whole person.
+As a leading Christian school, Lancaster Mennonite School offers a comprehensive PreK-12th grade program designed to educate the whole person.
 The school warmly welcomes students and families desiring an education in a learning community shaped by the following distinctives: Christ-centered, educational excellence, peace and service, community, and faith-infused opportunities.

 Lancaster Mennonite School promotes excellence in a student-centered environment that is age and ability-appropriate and builds skills not only for further education but also for lifelong learning.
 Teachers provide academic support and challenge while guiding and encouraging students to develop their gifts and discover their calling.
 The faith-infused educational program nurtures students’ spiritual life, curiosity, character and sense of responsibility.
 The school values teachers who invite students to transformational growth within the context of the local, national and global communities.